Perfect Gluten-Free Pizza Crust Vegan Recipe

 One of the drawbacks of using psyllium husk powder is that it turns just a little purple when baked.
 This gives a super weird and honestly unappetizing look to bread.
 It still tastes delicious but looks like an alien food experiment.

-I solved this problem with a bit of lemon juice.
+Alternatively, and this is a second-choice method if you can’t get lactic acid, you can solve this problem with a bit of lemon juice.
 This takes just a minute or two and makes a big difference in the color of the finished product.
 I’m pretty sure it’s the acid in the lemon juice but am not sure.
-Just place the psyllium husk powder into a small cup and cover with a tablespoon or so of lemon juice.
+Just place the psyllium husk powder into a small cup and cover it with a tablespoon or so of lemon juice.
 It will sort of “bleach out” the psyllium husk powder while at the same time turning the powder and juice into a thick, fairly hard, rubbery blob.
-This hard rubbery blob, with its surprising health benefits, is what is going to give this pizza crust that authentic, chewy texture.

 Egg-Free Gluten-Free Baking!